Hank Crawford: Biography

 He also has done musical arrangement for Etta James, Lou Rawls, and others.
-Much of his career has been in R&B, but in the 1970s he had several successful jazz albums, with I Hear a Symphony reaching 11 on Billboards Jazz albums list and 159 for Pop albums.
+Crawford recorded "Wild Flower" in 1973, and He worked with Cornell Dupree "Shadow Dancing" album in 1978.Much of his career has been in R&B, but in the 1970s he had several successful jazz albums, with I Hear a Symphony reaching 11 on Billboards Jazz albums list and 159 for Pop albums.

 David Sanborn cites Crawford as being one of his primary influences.
 Crawford is recognized by saxophonists as having a particularly unique and pleasing sound.
 In 1981, he featured, with fellow horn players Ronnie Cuber and David Newman, on B.B.
 King's There Must Be a Better World Somewhere.

 In 1983 he moved to Milestone Records as a premier arranger, soloist, and composer, writing for small bands including guitarist Melvin Sparks, organist Jimmy McGriff, and Dr. John.
 In 1986, Crawford began working with blues-jazz organ master Jimmy McGriff.
 They recorded five co-leader dates for Milestone Records: Soul Survivors, Steppin' Up, On the Blue Side, Road Tested, and Crunch Time, as well as two dates for Telarc Records: Right Turn on Blue and Blues Groove.
 The two toured together extensively.

 The new century found Crawford shifting gears and going for a more mainstream jazz set in his 2000 release The World of Hank Crawford.
 Though the songs are compositions from jazz masters such as Duke Ellington and Tadd Dameron, he delivers in that sanctified church sound that is his trademark.
 Followed by The Best of Hank Crawford and Jimmy McGriff (2001).

-Crawford died on January 29, 2009, at his home in Memphis, aged 74.
-The cause was complications of a stroke he had in 2000, his sister Delores said.
+Crawford died on January 29, 2009, at his home in Memphis, aged 74, due to complications arising from an earlier stroke.